NikkiLa1/LongContext_Models/README.md

 **Scenario**: You're building a chatbot that answers questions about your company's internal documentation.
 You plan to retrieve relevant documents and feed them to GPT-4.

-**Question**: Now that you know about the U-shaped performance curve, how would you design your system differently?
+### Question 1: Now that you know about the U-shaped performance curve, how would you design your system differently?
 What's one specific change you'd make?

 <details>
 <summary><b>Click to reveal answer</b></summary>